aflah-m/Wild-Aware/README.md

 > **Wild animal intrusions** near human settlements or farmlands pose serious threats to both people and wildlife.
 > Early detection is crucial for **prevention, safety, and response**.

-**WILD EYE** is a real-time intrusion detection system that leverages computer vision and deep learning to detect elephants and bears using a webcam feed.
+**WILD Aware** is a real-time intrusion detection system that leverages computer vision and deep learning to detect elephants and bears using a webcam feed.
 When a target animal is detected, the system plays a **loud alarm** to warn nearby humans and deter wildlife.

 > ⚠️ **Note:** This version of the model is trained to detect **only elephants and bears**.
 Additional animals can be added with retraining.